-Included in installment loans are \$42.1 million and \$48.5 million in student loans at December 31, 2022 and 2021 made to medical and pharmacy school students.
+Included in installment loans are \$38.5 million and \$42.1 million in student loans at December 31, 2023 and 2022, made to medical and pharmacy school students.
 Upon graduation the loan is automatically placed on deferment for six months.
 This may be extended up to 48 months for graduates enrolling in internship, medical residency, or fellowship.
-As approved, the student may receive additional deferment for hardship or administrative reasons in the form of forbearance for a maximum of 24 months throughout the life of the loan.
-Accrued interest on loans that had not entered repayment status totaled \$908,000 at December 31, 2022 and \$2.0 million at December 31, 2021.
-At December 31, 2022 there were 875 loans within repayment, deferment, and forbearance which represented \$23.4 million, \$11.0 million, and \$5.0 million, respectively.
-At December 31, 2021, there were 901 loans within repayment, deferment, and forbearance which represented \$23.8 million, \$9.0 million and \$8.2 million, respectively.
-No new student loans were originated or purchased during the years ended December 31, 2022 and 2021.
+As approved, the student may receive additional deferment for hardship or administrative reasons in the form of forbearance for a maximum of 36 months throughout the life of the loan.
+Student loans have not been originated or purchased since 2019.

-As of December 31, 2022 and December 31, 2021, the reserve against the student loan portfolio was \$2.6 million and \$2.6 million, respectively.
-There were no TDRs within the portfolio as of December 31, 2022 or December 31, 2021.
-At December 31, 2022 and December 31, 2021, student loans totaling \$252,000 and \$453,000 were included in the substandard category, respectively.
+As of December 31, 2023 and December 31, 2022, the allowance for credit losses for the student loan portfolio was \$6.3 million and \$2.6 million, respectively.
+At December 31, 2023 and December 31, 2022, student loans totaling \$426,000 and \$252,000 were included in the substandard category, respectively.